emmaSkarstein/inlami/README.md

 [![R-CMD-check](https://github.com/emmaSkarstein/inlami/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/emmaSkarstein/inlami/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

+NOTE \| The package is still under development, and some important functionality is still missing.
+Feel free to get in touch if you would like to use the package, but would like to know more about it’s current limitations.

 Fitting measurement error models and missing data imputation models in INLA is not trivial, and requires several workarounds in order to fit the model.
 At the same time, a Bayesian hierarchical framework is very